Cornelius Jansen: Biography

-He was born of humble Catholic parentage at Acquoy (then in the province of Holland, now in Gelderland), the Netherlands.
+He was born to humble Catholic parents Jan Ottje, a smith, and Lijntje Gijsberts at Acquoy (then in the province of Holland, now in Gelderland).
 In 1602 he entered the University of Leuven, then in the throes of an ideological conflict between the Jesuit – or scholastic – party and the followers of Michael Baius, who swore by St. Augustine.
 Jansen ended by attaching himself strongly to the latter "Augustinian" party, and presently made a momentous friendship with a like-minded fellow-student, Jean du Vergier de Hauranne, afterwards Abbé de Saint-Cyran.

 After taking his degree he went to Paris, partly to improve his health by a change of scene, partly to study Greek.
-Eventually he joined Du Vergier at his country home near Bayonne, and spent some years teaching at the bishop's college.
-All his spare time was spent in studying the early Fathers with Du Vergier, and laying plans for a reform of the Church.
+Eventually he joined du Vergier at his country home near Bayonne, and spent some years teaching at the bishop's college.
+All his spare time was spent in studying the early Fathers with du Vergier, and laying plans for a reform of the Church.

 In 1616 he returned to Leuven, to take charge of the college of St Pulcheria, a hostel for Dutch students of theology.
 Pupils found him a somewhat choleric and exacting master and a great recluse from academic society.
 However, he took an active part in the university's resistance to the Jesuits, for they had established a theological school of their own in Leuven, which was proving itself a formidable rival to the official university faculty of divinity.
 In the hope of suppressing their encroachments, Jansen was sent twice to Madrid, in 1624 and 1626; the second time he narrowly escaped the Inquisition.
 He warmly supported the Catholic missionary archbishop (apostolic vicar) of the Catholic Holland Mission in the Dutch Republic, Philippus Rovenius, in his contests with the Jesuits, who were trying to evangelize that country without regard to the archbishop's wishes.
 He also crossed more than once the Dutch Calvinist–Presbyterian champion, Gisbertus Voetius, still remembered for his attacks on René Descartes.

-Antipathy to the Jesuits brought Jansen no nearer to Protestantism; on the contrary, he yearned to beat them with their own weapons, chiefly by showing them that Roman Catholics could interpret the Bible in just as mystical and pietistic a manner.
+Antipathy to the Jesuits brought Jansen no nearer to Protestantism; on the contrary, he yearned to beat them with their own weapons, chiefly by showing them that Catholics could interpret the Bible in just as mystical and pietistic a manner.
 This became the great object of his lectures, when he was appointed regius professor of scriptural interpretation at Leuven in 1630.
 Still more was it the object of his Augustinus, a bulky treatise on the theology of St. Augustine, barely finished at the time of his death.